vul-yourself-together/vul-yourself-together.github.io/_posts/2022-10-11-introduction.md

-&nbsp;&nbsp;&nbsp;&nbsp;This is a blog that will record my thoughts on an upcoming Dungeon Crawl Classics (DCC) tabletop role-playing game (TTRPG) sandbox-style megadungeon campaign set in the setting illustrated in https://ardenvul.com/The Halls of Arden Vul, published by Expeditious Retreat Press.
+&nbsp;&nbsp;&nbsp;&nbsp;This is a blog that will record my thoughts on an upcoming Dungeon Crawl Classics (DCC) tabletop role-playing game (TTRPG) sandbox-style megadungeon campaign set in the setting illustrated in [The Halls of Arden Vul](https://ardenvul.com/), published by Expeditious Retreat Press.

 &nbsp;&nbsp;&nbsp;&nbsp;The goal of the campaign will be to run one mainly aligned with the principles set out in [Muster: A Primer for War](https://www.indiegogo.com/projects/muster-an-old-school-primer#/) an "introduction to the particular ethos and technique of playing D&D as a wargame, a kriegsspiel."